crxweb/laracasts-series-eloquent-relationships/README.md

 - One to Many
 - Many to Many
 - Has Many Through
-- Polymorphic Relations
+- Polymorphic One to Many
-- Many to Many Polymorphic Relations
+- Polymorphic Many to Many

 ## One to One - HasOne / BelongTo